none-development/unitypackage-ransomware/README.md

 **This script should not be used to encrypt other systems but should be used for study purposes.**

+If you have any questions about the project or other issues, please feel free to contact me at the email `none@valvesoftware.cc`.

+If you need a quick answer just ask me on Discord `NONEなし#7777` :)

 # Important info

 I, the creator, assume no liability for property damage or personal injury or the misuse of this project!